jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 # Project Goal:

-The goal of the project is to build an effective model that can predict a users Myers Briggs personality with relatively good accuraccy based on their last 50 posts on a site called personality cafe.
-An expanded version of this model also has potential to be useful with social media text data as a whole.
+The goal of the project is to theorize an effective model that can predict a users Myers Briggs personality with relatively good accuraccy based on their last 50 posts on a site called personality cafe.
+An expanded version of this model also has potential to be useful with users social media text data regardless of the source.

 ## About Myers Briggs:

 Myers Briggs is a personailty test that groups people into 1 of 16 personailties.
 There are four personalities pairs that make up the entire personailtity profile that which acording to Myers Briggs, you can only be one or the other.
-Meaning that there are 2^4 = 16 possible personalities.
+Therefore, there are 2^4 = 16 possible personalities.
 One can predict someones personality by combining all the predictions for the individual pairs.

 More can be learned here:
 https://www.myersbriggs.org/my-mbti-personality-type/mbti-basics/